johnkerl/word-finder/README.md

 * Bee mode is a tool of last resort for the New York Times Spelling Bee (see below for philosophy).

+## About the word lists

+* The Usual Suspects list is a hand-curated collection of words I often miss in the NYT Spelling Bee (see below).
+* The <a href="https://en.wikipedia.org/wiki/Swadesh_list">Swadesh list</a> is about two hundred
+  core English words, originally developed for linguistic research.
+* The 2K list is the <a href="https://en.wikipedia.org/wiki/General_Service_List">General Service List</a>
+  published by Michael West in 1953.
+* The 10K through 40K lists were found on a web search.
+* The 300K list is one I&rsquo;ve accumulated over the years, from multiple sources I&rsquo;ve lost track of.
+* The Finnegan list is taken from an online corpus of <i>Finnegans Wake</i>.

 ## On-line help